deep-dance/website/content/code/_index.md

 # Overview

-The core software component of Deep.Dance is a system, that uses to machine learning to study exisiting and create new movement sequences.
+The core software component of Deep.Dance is a system, that uses machine learning to study existing and create new movement sequences.
 In order to visualize these newly created movement sequences a web-based component, that could render them, was developed.
 An additional web-based component, that can control and animate a LED light setup on stage, was also to the set of components.

 # Machine Learning

-The purpose of the main software component was to extract movement sequences from existing video recordings, train a neural network such that it can predict subsequent movements and generate new movement sequence from arbitrary input movements.
+The purpose of the main software component was to extract movement sequences from existing video recordings, train a neural network such that it can predict subsequent movements and generate new movement sequences from arbitrary input movements.
 This resulted in a pipeline design that involved the stages described in the sections below.

 ## Dataset